biopython/biopython/DEPRECATED.rst

 Bio.Seq sequence equality
 -------------------------
-As of Release 1.65, the Seq and MutableSeq objects (and their subclasses) use string-like equality testing and hashing (ingoring any difference in alphabet except to issue warnings).
+As of Release 1.65, the Seq and MutableSeq objects (and their subclasses) use string-like equality testing and hashing (ignoring any difference in alphabet except to issue warnings).

 Prior releases used Python's object comparison.
 Warnings of this change